Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-The description thoroughly details behavior: read-only, stateless, idempotent, rate limits (free vs pro tier), and no authentication required.
-Since no annotations are provided, the description fully informs the agent of these crucial operational traits.
+The description comprehensively discloses behavioral traits: read-only, stateless, idempotent, rate limits (free vs. pro), and authentication requirements.
+Since no annotations are provided, the description fully carries the burden of transparency, and it does so thoroughly.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.